OSU men's basketball: Dastrup ready to get back to the playing floor

 Added Beavers coach Wayne Tinkle: “He’s a guy we feel is a threat inside and out.
 He’s really a heady player.
 The big thing with Payton, we’ve got to make sure he can defend and rebound his position.
 Then offensively, not press too soon.

-“He’s chomping at the bit, because he hasn’t really played consistently since high school.
+“He’s champing at the bit, because he hasn’t really played consistently since high school.
 So taking caring of the ball, making good decisions and then being a strength defensively.”

 Tinkle envisions Dastrup giving the Beavers a taller power forward in some lineups, as they had with Olaf Schaftenaar (2012-16), with Dastrup playing alongside 7-foot teammate Kylor Kelley.
 If newcomers Roman Silva and Dearon Tucker develop to where the team is comfortable with them regularly on the floor, that could allow Kelley to play power forward and provide more options.